mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class05.md

 - **Scarcity is fostered with preset 'Monetary policy'**: The total supply of tokens is often fixed or governed by a preset monetary policy.
 This creates scarcity, which can drive up the value of the tokens if the platform becomes popular or successful.

 - **Purchasers anticipate profits through appreciation**: Investors in an ICO typically anticipate that the value of the tokens they purchase will increase over time.
 This expected appreciation is often a key motivation for participation in an ICO.

+# Legal Issues - Contracts
+- **Lecturer**: Larry Lessig

+A contract is a legally binding agreement between two or more parties, which is enforceable by law.
+It involves a promise or performance given in exchange for a promise or performance.

+There are four key aspects discussed in the context of contracts:

+1. **Performance for Performance**: This refers to the terms of the contract, which can be expressed or implied.
+Expressed terms are those that are explicitly stated and agreed upon by the parties involved.
+Implied terms, on the other hand, are not explicitly stated but are considered an integral part of the contract.

+2. **Implied Terms by a Legal System**: The state or legal system has an interest in your contract.
+It cares about the kind of contract, its effect, the terms, and taxation.
+These factors can influence the enforcement and interpretation of the contract.

+3. **Aim of the Contract**: The objective of a contract is not to eliminate risk but rather to allocate it.
+This means determining who will bear the risk if something goes wrong.
+Allocation matters whenever there is a system to process the breach of contract.

+4. **Clarity**: While clarity is often sought in contracts, obscurity can also have value.
+For instance, parties may choose to leave certain terms vague to allow for flexibility in the future.

+Understanding these aspects can help in the creation, interpretation, and enforcement of contracts.